 The artist is keen to stress that, for him, this community relationship is central to the whole enterprise of making street art — whether in London or farther-flung environs such as New York City; Berlin; Osaka; Utsira, Norway or Amman, Jordan, where his work can now be found.
 ‘When I make street pieces, I’m very conscious of not just taking over a surface.
 I would never march straight in and paint on someone’s wall.
 I think it's really rude to do that, even if you have “official” permission [from local authorities].
 I always get the endorsement of the people who actually live there.
 That’s the most important thing.’

 In 2008, Stik’s work was exhibited at The Foundry, a legendary East London music and art space, which closed just a couple of years later.
-‘That was a very important venue to me because I used to clean the toilets there,’ says the artist whose work now hangs in the homes of Bono, Elton John and the Duke of Kent — among other high-profile names — and has achieved as much as £35,000 at auction (for Bound, a monumental sculpture offered in Christie’s Prints and Multiples sale in September 2017).
+‘That was a very important venue to me because I used to clean the toilets there,’ says the artist whose work now hangs in the homes of Bono, Elton John and the Duke of Kent — among other high-profile names.

-Also offered in the Prints and Multiples sale is Little Big Mother, the maquette for the mural called Big Mother, which Stik painted in 2014 on the Charles Hocking House council estate in West London.
-The council tower block had been condemned before Stik began the 125-foot image of a mother and child — to date the tallest mural in Britain, which fills the entire side of the Acton estate.
-Four years on, Charles Hocking House is slated for imminent demolition.
+In 2014 Stik painted the mural Little Big Mother, on the Charles Hocking House council estate in West London.
+The council tower block had been condemned before he began the 125-foot image of a mother and child — the tallest mural in Britain, which fills the entire side of the Acton estate.

 ‘The experience of making the mural was overwhelming — it took over nine months of planning,’ he explains.
 ‘I did everything by hand; there was no painting assistance whatsoever.
 I was using an airless compressor which applied broad brushstrokes of paint to the concrete.
 It was the only way to cover such a large surface.
 But it took a toll on my body.
 It was a monster project; you don’t do many of these in a lifetime.’